microsoft/live-share/welcome/welcome-owner.md

     <td>
         <strong>Visual Studio Code Insiders</strong><br />
         1. Install <a href="https://code.visualstudio.com/insiders/">Visual Studio Code Insiders</a> for Windows (7, 8.1, or 10) or macOS <b>(Sierra and up only).</b><br />
-        2. Download and install Visual Studio Live Share extension from the marketplace. <br />
+        2. Download and install the Visual Studio Live Share extension from the marketplace. <br />
         3. Installation can take a moment, so wait for the install to complete and then reload.<br />
         <a href="http://aka.ms/vsls-dl/vscode"><img src="media/download.png"></a>
     </td>